Ahmed Rezzak

-Ahmed Rezzak (born 1967 in southern Algeria) is an Algerian theatre director, playwright, film director and actor.
+Ahmed Rezzak born in Djelfa is an Algerian theatre director, playwright, film director and actor.
 He has written and staged about twenty plays since the 1990s and also appears as an actor in several historical films and television movies.
 His theatrical work, often described as political and social, has received awards at several national festivals.

 Biography

-Born in 1967 in southern Algeria, Ahmed Rezzak devoted himself early to theatre.
-He became known in the 1990s as a playwright and director and went on to collaborate extensively with national and regional theatres in Algeria.
+Born on in Djelfa, Ahmed Rezzak graduated in 1992 from the National Institute of Dramatic Arts.
+He has written more than twenty plays.
 His artistic engagement frequently addresses contemporary social and political themes.

 Career

 Theatre

-Ahmed Rezzak is best known for his work as a playwright and director.
+Ahmed Rezzak is known for his work as a playwright and director.
 He authored and staged notable plays such as Khatini (Grand Prize at the National Festival of Professional Theatre, FNTP, 2021), Posticha, El Tafihoun (Best Direction award ex-aequo at FNTP 2022/2023), Palestine trahie, and the epic stage production Rouh El Djazaïr.
 His works have been produced on national stages (TNA) and regional venues.